BaseMax/instagram-post-extracter/README.md

 ## Step 3

-Run the following JS code:
+Run the following JavaScript code to collect unique image URLs as you scroll:

 ```javascript
 const uniqueImgSrcs = new Set();